FelipeEstevanatto/Celulares73A/README.md

 # Celulares73A

-Creidi do Bicudo
+Atividade avaliativa do Bicudo

-Tem inserção e compra de celulares
+CRUD de celulares